Bone Health and HIV/AIDS

-HIV+ women, especially those who have gone through menopause, need to be particularly careful about bone health.
+It is important that women living with HIV, especially those who have experienced menopause, pay careful attention to their bone health.
 Speak to your health care provider and follow these steps to help protect your bones:

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.

 (Please note: Your name and comment will be public, and may even show up in

 Internet search results.
 Be careful when providing personal information!
 Before